 - Lucrative coaching niches

-Whop offers free course hosting, charging only a small commission on any sales you make.
-Plus, with Whop, you can pair your course with a community, forum, live calls and digital downloads.
+Whop offers free course hosting and only takes a small commission when you make a sale.
+You can also bundle your course with a community, forum, live calls, or digital downloads to give students extra value.

 - How to create an online course to sell